eliekoo/php-aes-128-cbc-encryption/README.md

 -Pass Data in json format

--Use HashKey and HashIV for AES encryption.
+-Use SecretKey and SecretIV for AES encryption.

--HashIV key is 16 bytes.
+-SecretIV key is 16 bytes.

 -AES encryption strength setting mode is 128 bit (can be 256 bit), CipherMode:CBC, PaddingMode:PKCS7